dsmrreader/dsmr-reader/docs/faq/v4_upgrade.rst

 3. Migrate ``settings.py`` to ``.env``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DSMR-reader initially works with a ``settings.py`` for your local settings.
+DSMR-reader started with a ``settings.py`` for your local settings.
 This has some disadvantages, especially regarding today's industry standards and how Docker works as well.

 Therefor the configuration has been migrated to a ``.env`` file and system env vars are now supported as well.
 Follow these steps to migrate::